Barbecue expertise from our culinary team

 Recipe yields 2 quarts.

-I love the rich smoky flavours and dry rubs of Texas style barbecues.
+We love the rich smoky flavours and dry rubs of Texas style barbecues.
 This style of preparation really lets the meat shine.
-My favourite rub is simple yet delicious and is great with ribs, sausages and chicken.
-All you do is mix ground black pepper, onion powder, garlic powder and paprika with some of your favourite dried herbs – simple.
+A favourite rub is simple yet delicious and is great with ribs, sausages and chicken.
+Simply mix ground black pepper, onion powder, garlic powder and paprika with some of your favourite dried herbs.

 For an easy but impressive vegetarian main or side dish, grill an assortment of squash and add some baby patty pans, quinoa and a spicy salsa verde.
 It’s a really colourful showstopper that always gets a great reaction.